Journal of Cosmetic Surgery

 Abstract

 Our case series aims to determine the effects of Pulsed Electro-Magnetic Field (PEMF) on liposuction patients after surgery.
-The effects we focus on during the recovery period are ecchymosis (bruising), which is a common sign and symptom after liposuction surgery.
+The effects we focus on during the recovery period is ecchymosis (bruising), which is a common sign and symptom after liposuction surgery.

 Keywords